Can A Healthy Person Have A Heart Attack?

 Cardiac Arrest or Heart Attack?

-According to the Cleveland Clinic, cardiac arrest and heart attack are different.
+According to Cleveland Clinic, cardiac arrest and heart attack are different.
 Cardiac arrest happens when rapid, abnormal impulses override your heart's natural rhythm.
 A heart attack occurs when a clogged artery disrupts blood flow to your heart.
 A heart attack is a common cause of cardiac arrest.

 Stress Tests Have Limitations